majirajib4747/Project4_Team2/README.md

 Determining how predictions will be used and ensuring ethical implications are considered is essential.
 Preventing misuse and ensuring responsible deployment of the model is a challenge that requires careful planning
 ## Suggestions for the future

-Take outputs of the models we created and feed them into a random forest model to see if accuracy improves.
+1.Integrate the outputs of our developed models into a random forest model to assess potential improvements in accuracy.

-Look at EEGs datasets and other pretrained models to compare model accuracy.
+2.Explore EEG datasets and leverage pretrained models to compare the accuracy of our models against existing benchmarks.

-Develop an application enabling users to enter responses from the MMSE (Mini Mental State Examination), with the system generating corresponding suggestions.
+3.Create an application that allows users to input responses from the Mini Mental State Examination (MMSE), with the system generating corresponding suggestions.